joudot/CosmosDB-EmulatorTesting-VSTS/README.md

 ```
 git clone https://github.com/joudot/CosmosDB-EmulatorTesting-VSTS
 ```
-2. Naviguate into the project and push it to VSTS
+2. Navigate into the project and push it to VSTS
 ```
 cd CosmosDB-EmulatorTesting-VSTS/
 ```